Portfolio

 In 2020 I developed a DEI reference document to help the University Advancement team coordinate diversity fundraising efforts for MSU.

-In 2013, I participated as a fellow editor of Views of Michigan a regional photography book.
+In 2013, I participated as a fellow editor of Views of Michigan, a regional photography book.

 I served as a writer and editor of Ing Magazine, a magazine published for young adults in the Greater Lansing area.